 News 2014: Mike releases his interpretation of Led Zeppelin's "Stairway to Heaven," the holy grail of rock n roll.
+Watch the music video, New York City's "Stairway to Heaven."

 "Funkyshima" is the new hard rockin' single (release date 10-22-13) inspired by Japan's worst nuclear disaster since Chernobyl, check out the music video too.
 "Night Rainbow," the latest album from Mike Rimbaud available now (released February 7, 2013):